 The choice then remains whether or not to revert the crossings to match the HK pattern.
 One way to do that is simply to reverse positions for colors.
 The mantra becomes “red moves first, green moves second and over red”.

-When I can I color code my cards: ie. with lace I draw a line across the card when I reach each knit row sequence with color pencil.
-This provides me with an easy to follow visual cue as to when the rows must occur, and also facilitates returning to previous selection sequence when mistakes in patterning occur.
+When I can I color code my cards: ie. with lace I draw a line across the card when I reach each knit row sequence with a color pencil.
+This provides me with an easy-to-follow visual cue as to when the rows must occur, and also facilitates returning to the previous selection sequence when mistakes in patterning occur.

 a swatch using it

 This card begins to address regular cable crossings, mine was punched in repeat the full 60 rows.
-A color may be assigned to help with opposing twists’ directions ie. to left (pink) or to right (green) when the corresponding color bar appears just above the card reader.
+Color may be assigned to help with opposing twists’ directions ie. to left (pink) or to right (green) when the corresponding color bar appears just above the card reader.

-Many of us grey haired knitters may recall the art to wear movement and some of the that became familiar at the height of home machine knitting and seminar circuits.
-I am beginning a thread that makes an effort to discover them in present time, will add to this post as I find links.
+Many of us grey-haired knitters may recall the art to wear movement and some of them became familiar at the height of home machine knitting and seminar circuits.
+I am beginning a thread that makes an effort to discover them in the present time, will add to this post as I find links.
 The order is purely random, includes published teachers and some of the knitters/ fiber artists found in the book documenting the birth of the movement pictured below.

-I am continuing to sort out issues that might help make lace shawls, scarves and garments that require a finite length of time in their actual knitting.
-Punchcard machines are friendlier than electronic ones in terms of picking up pattern after interruptions, and visual cues when correcting mistakes are easier to track and see.
+I am continuing to sort out issues that might help make lace shawls, scarves, and garments that require a finite length of time in their actual knitting.
+Punchcard machines are friendlier than electronic ones in terms of picking up the pattern after interruptions, and visual cues when correcting mistakes are easier to track and see.
 I design knits in a way similar to the way I cook.
-With several sources and ideas in front of me I pick, choose, and “go for it.”
+With several sources and ideas in front of me, I pick, choose, and “go for it.”